-Wo uid the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact 1.
-Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? Х 2.
-Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-X 3.
-Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-X 4.
+Wo uld the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact 1.
+Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? х 2.
+Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? Х 3.
+Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? Х 4.
 Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? х 5.
-Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments?
-X 6.
+Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? x 6.
 Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? х 7.
-Comply with federal, state, and local statutes and regulations related to solid waste? x project discharges.
-In addition, the project will be required to submit a Standard Urban Stormwater Mitigation Plan (SUSMP) to mitigate urban storm water runoff.
-Prior to the issuance of building permits, the project applicant will be required to satisfy the requirements related to the payment of fees and/or provisions of adequate wastewater facilities.
-Because the project will comply with the waste discharge prohibitions and water quality objectives established by the RWQCB, impacts are considered to be less than significant.
+Comply with federal, state, and local statutes and regulations related to solid waste?
+X